How to Search Text in Your Documents on Mac

 Narrowing down your search results could be essential when you work with a large number of files.
 Spotlight allows you to type complex search queries by using search operators, which define various types of file properties (type, date created, title, etc.)

-Search by file category
+Search by file category - text, picture, movie, music or application

 You can use Spotlight to look for a specific file category (picture, movie, text, music) using the keyword "kind" followed by a colon and the desired file type.
 Let us look at some examples: